Scott numbers for United States stamps

 And be sure to like the Scott Catalogue Facebook page.

-All of the numbers appear in the Scott New Listings Update section of the Sept.
-17, 2018, Linn’s Stamp News.
+All of the numbers appear in the Catalogue Update section of the June 18, 2018, issue of Linn’s Stamp News.
 For further information contact Martin J. Frankevicz.

 MORE RELATED ARTICLES